deretou/ethereum-labs/ethereum/eth-tools.md

     personal.newAccount()

-When asked for a passphrase, for this lab we will use '`1`' six time
+When asked for a passphrase, for this lab we will use '1' six time

     111111

-You will be displayed your account.
+You will see your new account.
 The output will look like this

     > personal.newAccount()
     Passphrase: